 A key mechanism to ensure these standards are applied is through UNDP's project-level Social and Environmental Screening Procedure (SESP) which is a requirement for all proposed projects.
-The objectives of the SESP are to:

-- (a) Integrate the SES Overarching Principles (human rights, gender equality and environmental sustainability); - (b) Identify potential social and environmental risks and their significance; - (c) Determine the Project's risk category (Low, Moderate, High); and - (d) Determine the level of social and environmental assessment and management required to address potential risks and impacts.
+The objectives of the SESP are to: (a) Integrate the SES Overarching Principles (human rights, gender equality and environmental sustainability); (b) Identify potential social and environmental risks and their significance; (c) Determine the Project's risk category (Low, Moderate, High); and (d) Determine the level of social and environmental assessment and management required to address potential risks and impacts.

 UNDP's SES and SESP came into effect January 1, 2015.
 All guidance on UNDPs Social and Environmental Safeguards can be found in the SES Toolkit.
 Pre-SESPs were done for all national child project concept notes developed as part of the PFD submission and all child projects - with the exception of Sudan - were classified in the pre-SESP as medium-risk.
+Sudan received a high-risk classification in the pre-SESP.